SSWConsulting/SSW.Rules.Content/rules/do-you-label-your-form-buttons-consistently/rule.md

 ---

-The buttons that a user will typically use to close a form should be named consistently across your applications.
+If buttons with similar functionality are named inconsistently across an app, it can cause a confusing experience for users.
+For example, the buttons used to close a form should be named consistently across your apps.

+Additionally, buttons should have clear names so the user knows what to expect.
+For example, it is unclear if a button named "close" will save when closing, so "cancel" may be a more appropriate name.

 <!--endintro-->

 ::: bad
 ![Figure: Bad Example - Unclear labels on the buttons](../../assets/ButtonLabels\_Bad.gif)